+If you are helping your dog lose weight, set some reachable goals.
 Weight management goals make it easy and fun to measure your dog’s progress.
 Consider keeping a progress chart of your dog’s weight, measuring his waistline and monitoring his shape with the Body Condition System.

 A good target to aim for is 2% weight loss per week.
 Make that target a shared experience with your dog and reward him along the way with a new bowl or toy.
 For a more official, accurate assessment, make an appointment with your vet.

-- Give love and attention, not food
+- Give him love and attention, not food

 - Treats are fine within calorie limits

-- "Go for slow" with weight loss
+- Be prepared to progress slowly with weight loss

 - Play and exercise.
 The more, the better.